TheDigitalPumpkin/Pygar.io/README.md

 - Pygame, minimum version 1.9.6

 # TODO
 This entire thing is still incomplete.
-Right now there's just "food cells" and "poison cells" being generated randomly, and an AI that follow you around.
+Right now there's just "food cells" and "poison cells" being generated randomly, and an AI that follows you around.
 Still gotta add a different, more randomized behavior to the AI, and some customization options for the player's cell.